hirzi/Workshop/README.md

 ## Step 3\.
 Plot PCA results

 Let's plot the results of the PCA.
 Let's first copy the output (GL_75inds.pcangsd.cov) from the Docker container (volume) to your local computer (here we create a temporary container (named temp) with our named volume mounted).
-Let's also download the population metada and some plotting code while we are it.
+Let's also download the population metadata and some plotting code while we are it.

 	docker run --name temp --mount source=myvol,target=/data -w /data ubuntu docker cp temp:/data/Workshop/Data/GL_75inds.pcangsd.cov ./Desktop/
 	docker cp temp:/data/Workshop/Metadata ./Desktop/
 	docker stop temp

-The output file together with some plotting scripts should now have been downloaded to your Desktop (if not, please check the paths in the code above).
+The output file together with some plotting scripts should now have been downloaded to your Desktop (if not, check the paths in the code above).

 Open Plot_PCA.R in RStudio and run the code.
 It will be necessary to change the path on line 10 (after "setwd") of the code to the path of your Desktop (or the path where you downloaded to).
 If you have time, see if you can follow some of the code.